 Floral arrangements are being accepted.
 Among those asked to serve as Pallbearers are Roger Burgess, Trevor Burgess, James Thompson, Steve Thompson, Larry Tankersley and Randall McCart.
 A time of visitation will be Tuesday, February 4, 2020 from 6 until 8 P,M, in Jerry Evans Chapel.
 Funeral services will be held Wednesday, February 5, 2020 at 10:00 in the funeral home with Reverends Kenneth Harrison and Tommy Green officiating.
 Burial will follow in Cluster Springs Cemetery

-To send flowers to MOLLIE's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MOLLIE MARTHA SMOTHERS, please visit our floral store.